 - 1. Preheat oven to 375°.
 Cream butter and cream cheese.
 Add sugar; beat until light and fluffy.
 Stir in vanilla.
 Gradually beat in flour.

-- 2. Using a cookie press fitted with a star tip, shape dough into 2-1/2-in. wreaths 1 in. apart on ungreased baking sheets.
-Bake until set (do not brown), 10-12 minutes.
+- 2. Using a cookie press fitted with a star piping tip, shape dough into 2-1/2-in. wreaths 1 in. apart on ungreased baking sheets.
+Bake until set (do not brown), 8-10 minutes.
 Cool on wire racks.

-- 3. Decorate wreaths with green cherry pieces for leaves and Red Hots for berries, attaching candies with drops of frosting.
-Using decorator gel, form bows on wreaths.
-Yield: about 3 dozen.
+- 3. Decorate with green cherry pieces for leaves and Red Hots for berries.
+Use red decorating icing to form bows and adhere candy to wreaths.

 1 cookie: 90 calories, 6g fat (4g saturated fat), 16mg cholesterol, 48mg sodium, 8g carbohydrate (3g sugars, 0 fiber), 1g protein.